-ED Patient and Visitor/Support Person Entry Requirements:
+Emergency Department Patient and Visitor/Support Person Entry Requirements:

-- Wear Hospital Provided Mask at all times in the building, even if you or the patient are vaccinated.
+- Wear hospital-provided mask at all times in the building, even if you or the patient are vaccinated.

 - Screeners will provide you a hospital mask.
 Cloth masks are not allowed.

-- Visitor/Support person will need to use hand sanitizer on entry.
+- Visitor/support person will need to use hand sanitizer on entry.

 - Limit personal belongings you bring with you for your visit.

 - Limit your visit to the patient room only.
-Please do not go elsewhere in the hospital, including the cafeteria.

-ED Visitor Rules
+Emergency Department Visitor Rules